little-apps/LittleJWTDocs/mutating-claims.md

 # Available Mutators

-A list of possible mutators is below:
+A list of possible primitive mutators is below:

  * ``array``
  * ``bool``